gingerly-ui/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves all files beginning with uppercase to dir /tmp/u
+deletes all files in the pwd that end with th character ~